AMWen/pantry_app/README.md

 ## Key Features in Detail

 - **Item Interaction Features**
-  - **Add items**: Add items by clicking the + icon right above the bottom navigation bar.
+  - **Add items**: Add items by clicking the + icon at the bottom, above the navigation bar.
 Multiple items can be entered at once on separate lines.
 If it is a list with countable items, enter the quantity before the item name.
 If no quantity is provided, the count automatically defaults to 1.
   - **Edit items**: Long press the item if you would like to manually update the quantity, name, or date added.
 You can even add a URL with easy access to launching the provided link.
   - **Update quantity**: If the item has a count, you can quickly change the quantity by tapping on it.
 You can adjust item quantities by tapping the item and using a simple UI with increment/decrement buttons or a slider.
   - **Update completion**: For non-countable items, tapping the item marks it as complete or incomplete.